KLZ-0/pacman-esearch/README.md

 Replacement for both pacman -Ss and pacman -Si

-It was created for personal use but it can be customized and imporoved however you like - if you find a bug, please open an issue

 # Features

-- Prints output similarly to esearch -- Gentoo like experience ;)
+- Output similar to esearch
 - Combination of pacman search (lists all packages matching a pattern) and pacman info (prints verbose information about a package)
-- Using a search index which can be updated with the included eupdatedb script
+- It uses a search index which can be updated with the included eupdatedb script
 - It does not support every feature of gentoo esearch, but:
-  - It can search **explicitly** Installed || Not installed packages
+  - It can search **explicitly Installed or NOT installed**
-  - It can search by **regex**
+  - It **supports regex**
   - It can show detailed information about **multiple** packages at the same time unlike pacman -Si
-  - It can display **colored** output using ANSI codes
+  - It supports **colored output using ANSI codes** by default - there is also an option to disable it
+  - it can search optionally also in **descriptions**

 # Installation